-To add text to the \emptyset 0.50 dimension stating that this description applies to "4 holes", select the Edit Text tool on the Modify II toolbar.
-The Text Formatting toolbar will appear, and a cursor will appear in the same text box as the dimension.
-Hit enter to begin a new line.
+To add text to the \emptyset 0.50 dimension stating that this description applies to "4 holes", you will need to use the Edit Text tool.
+Select the Menu Browser in the top left-hand corner of the screen.
+Then select Modify, then Object, then Text, and finally Edit.
+A pick box will appear, allowing you to select the 0.50 diameter dimension.
+Automatically, the Multiline Text tab will appear, enabling you to edit the dimension label.
+Move the cursor to the far right side of the 0.50 label and hit ENTER to begin a new line.
 Type "4 holes" and click anywhere outside the text box to place the new text.
+Hit ENTER to exit the Edit Text tool.